 Common Base Reflectivity Artifacts

-Electromagnetic interference
+- Electromagnetic interference

-Artificial discontinuities
+- Artificial discontinuities

-• Wet radome effect
+- Wet radome effect

-Clutter mitigation issues
+- Clutter mitigation issues

+- Biological returns

+- Chaff

+- Reflections

 In this first section, we will discuss some common data quality issues that impact base reflectivity.
 The issues we'll discuss include electromagnetic interference, artificial discontinuities, the wet radome effect, and clutter mitigation issues.
 Some of these artifacts can impact other data, too, but we will discuss them here since we are starting with Reflectivity.